This bill would ban civil lawsuits over coronavirus in Louisiana schools; here's what's next

 The Senate approved an amendment offered by Senate Education Committee Chairman Cleo Fields, D-Baton Rouge, aimed at ensuring school employees will be working in a safe environment.

-The change would require the state Board of Elementary and Secondary Education to adopt emergency rules based on guidelines spelled out by the Centers for Disease Control and Protection that would serve as minimum standards that schools would be required to adopt.
+The change would require the state Board of Elementary and Secondary Education to adopt emergency rules based on guidelines spelled out by the federal Centers for Disease Control and Prevention that would serve as minimum standards that schools would be required to adopt.

 During committee debate last week Fields also added an amendment that would limit the civil liability only to COVID-19, the current strain of the illness caused by the virus.